Leo-Naldi/ProjTecWeb2022/README.md

 npm run start-all
 ```

-The backoffice can also be started with the dev script:
+backoffice and backend can also be started with the dev script:

 ```bash
 npm run dev-backoffice
 ```
-Which runs nodemon instead of node (aka the server will be restarted every time a relevant file changes).
+Which runs nodemon instead of node.